-The Authority notes that natural attrition should be a source of potential efficiencies even within the constraints of the SEQ framework, however the natural attrition of required skills will require replacement through training, relocation or other replacement.
+The Authority noted that natural attrition should be a source of potential efficiencies even within the constraints of the SEQ framework, however the natural attrition of required skills will require replacement through training, relocation or other replacement.

-However, given the savings already pursued by QUU, and in the absence of a readily available benchmark, the Authority has not sought to attribute quantifiable efficiency gains specifically to labour costs in this review.
-However, the Authority intends to pursue this issue further over the interim period, and an overall target for efficiency gains is discussed further below.
+However, given the savings already pursued by QUU, and in the absence of a readily available benchmark, the Authority did not attribute quantifiable efficiency gains specifically to labour costs in this review.
+However, the Authority noted it intends to pursue this issue further over the interim period, and an overall target for efficiency gains is discussed further below.